What is a Wadi?

 So I quickly climbed up the rocks and hopped back onto shore, where the mid-November Omani sun dried me up like a potato chip.

 That day, we hiked around the mountains and relaxed at the pavilions.
 The camp was set just above the waters, which provided the perfect space for a few chairs and a simple grill.

 At night, the entire valley was silent.
 The only sound came from the sizzling fire that we placed in front of the tents.
 It was a few days before a full moon, so we could see visibly the stars that dotted the night sky.

 The best part was that we barely saw a soul those two days.
 It was as if the valley was ours for the keep!

 After staying in Oman for a month, I quickly fell in love with every camping spot there was.
-Do visit as many wadi Oman as possible and enjoy these out-of-the-world experiences you will surely have!
+Whether it be Jebel Shams or the Wahiba Sands, there seemed like an endless possibility to the places you can wild camp!
+Do visit as many wadis as possible and enjoy these out-of-the-world experiences you will surely have!

 The Omanis are extremely kind, so I’d recommend the country as a top choice for those looking to travel solo.
 Of course, it’d be a pain without a 4X4 as Oman is full of deserts and mountains.

 Otherwise, do take a tour, they will make your trip much smoother 🙂 If you are looking for something adventurous, I’d recommend my friend’s tour group Valley Adventure (not sponsored), from exploring caves to discovering wadis in Oman, they organize great trips!
 You can also check out a few other tour options below: